fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 :::

-Override configuration cam make the **theme config** out of the theme dictionary, and avoid losing custom config after theme upgraded.
+Override configuration can make the **theme config** out of the theme dictionary, and avoid losing custom config after theme upgraded.

 You should make sure that your version of *Hexo* is not lower than *3.0*, because of the function about [data-files](https://hexo.io/docs/data-files.html)